shawnaten/node-bank-ticket-api/README.md

 ## Features
 - Account creation and login
 - Auth using JWT
-- Message between customer user and support user
+- Send messages between customer user and support user
 - Send broadcast messages for all users to see